Surrealist techniques: Étrécissements

 Collage is perceived as an additive method of visual poetry whereas Étrécissements are a reductive method.
 This was first employed by Marcel Mariën in the 1950s.
 The results are achieved by the cutting away of parts of images to encourage a new image, by means of a pair of scissors or any other manipulative sharpened instrument.

 Exquisite corpse

 Exquisite corpse or Cadavre exquis is a method by which a collection of words or images are collectively assembled.
 It is based on an old parlour game known by the same name (and also as Consequences) in which players wrote in turn on a sheet of paper, folded it to conceal part of the writing, and then passed it to the next player for a further contribution.

 Frottage

 Frottage is a method of creation in which one takes a pencil or other drawing tool and makes a "rubbing" over a textured surface.
 The drawing can either be left as it is or used as the basis for further refinement.
+The technique was developed in 1925 by Max Ernst, who was inspired by an ancient wooden floor where the grain of the planks had been accentuated by many years of scrubbing.
+The patterns of the graining suggested strange images to him.
+He captured these by laying sheets of paper on the floor and then rubbing over them with a soft pencil.